cltk/cltk/docs/latin.rst

     'fabio',
     'ualerius']

-To add and subtract vectors, you will currently need to load the model yourself with Gensim.
+To add and subtract vectors, you need to load the models yourself with Gensim.